whistlebee/harmat/README.md

 To install:

-On macOS the default clang does not support OpenMP.
+On macOS the default C compiler (clang) does not support OpenMP.
-You must install a different C/C++ compiler such as GCC, (opensource) clang, ICC.
+You must install a different C/C++ compiler I recommend LLVM-clang.
-Export the new compiler using `export CC=(your new compiler)'
+Using Homebrew you can install using:
+`brew install llvm'
+and set the compiler:
+`export CC=/usr/local/opt/llvm/bin/clang'
+`export CXX=/usr/local/opt/llvm/bin/clang++'

 `python setup.py install`